Shielded Vote

 Safe Snapshot Reset

-curl -fsSL https://shielded-vote.nyc3.digitaloceanspaces.com/reset-validator-snapshot.sh | bash
+curl -fsSL https://shielded-vote.nyc3.digitaloceanspaces.com/reset-validator-snapshot.sh | env \

 Use this on an existing validator when chain data needs to be replaced from the latest pruned snapshot.
+The command pins the chain ID and snapshot service shown by this page.

 Optional overrides